 One of the most delicious things to do in Exeter is to enjoy a world-famous Devonshire cream tea of freshly baked scones, clotted cream and homemade jam.
 Try the quaint and very English Tea on the Green or ABode Exeter’s in-house restaurant where you can wash your cream tea down with a glass of sparkling English wine.

 Many of Exeter’s pubs have been serving visitors and locals for hundreds of years.
-One of them, The Well House Tavern, even has a skeleton in the cellar!
+The Well House Tavern even has a skeleton in the cellar!

 Smart wine bars are to be found hidden away in Exeter’s nooks and crannies, such as cobbled Gandy Street.